syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 To disable the filter icon for a specific field, set the property [ShowFilterIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewRow.html#Syncfusion_Blazor_PivotView_PivotViewRow_ShowFilterIcon) to **false** to the corresponding field in [PivotViewDataSourceSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.DataSourceSettingsModel-1.html).

-In the below sample, the filter icon of "Quarter" and "Products" fields have been hidden.

 ```cshtml
 @using Syncfusion.Blazor.PivotView